Montclair School Vote

 How much would taxpayers save by choosing a 10-year annual payment of $1.46M (monitor salary plus state aid reduction) instead of a one-time payment of $12.6M?

-Evaluating the Financial Value of the State's Loan (for evaluative purposes only)
+Evaluating the Financial Value of the State's Advance (for evaluative purposes only)

 Path 1: Pay Upfront